 The Friendly Toast, a breakfast joint in Portsmouth, NH (with a second location in Cambridge, MA) is one of the more famous of the Greasy Spoon-type places that actually make their own version, though the ham isn't usually dyed green.

-- In 2012, as part of promotion for The Lorax movie, International House Of Pancakes offers Green Eggs and Ham, mixing spinach with scrambled eggs.
+In 2008 and 2012, as part of promotions for the Horton Hears a Who! and The Lorax movies, International House Of Pancakes offers Green Eggs and Ham, mixing creamed spinach with scrambled eggs.